 If you have taken a course from an accredited university covering the learning objectives of a required or elective course, you may be able to transfer a total of one class per certificate to Extension.
 You may send your request along with details about how the class at your accredited university is equivalent to our Extension course.
 Attach an electronic transcript and send your email to Infotech@ucsd.edu.

 If you have not taken a course elsewhere, but already have the skills covered in a course, you may be able to substitute an alternate Extension course in its place.
 Send your request to substitute one of the program courses to Infotech@ucsd.edu.
 In your request, indicate which course you would like to take and which course it would substitute.
 Include how a substitution may better meet your professional or employment needs.
 The class should align with the overall student learning outcomes of this certificate.
 As previously mentioned only one waiver total can be granted per certificate.
 Requests for these considerations require departmental approval.
 Contact Infotech@ucsd.edu to make a request or for additional information.

-You will find a downloadable resources including “Program Schedule” under "Related Documents" on the right side of the top of this page.
-If you need further information, please contact the program representative at Infotech@ucsd.edu or (858) 534-9351.
+A downloadable resources titled “Frequently Asked Questions" can be found under "Related Documents" - located along the right-hand side of this page.
+If you need further information, please contact the program representative at Infotech@ucsd.edu or (858) 534-1566.

 acceptance into the program

 REQUEST INFORMATIONabout Software Quality Assurance